prebid/Prebid.js/modules/audigentRtdProvider.md

 }
 ```

+### Testing

-To view an example of the segments returned by Audigent's backends:
+To view an example of available segments returned by Audigent's backends:

 `gulp serve --modules=userId,unifiedIdSystem,rtdModule,audigentRtdProvider,rubiconBidAdapter`